kamilburda/batcher/docs/sections/Usage.md

 However, you can still enter a file extension not in the list in case you use an unrecognized file format plug-in.

+### More Export Options

+For Export Layers, pressing the `Export Options...` button reveals additional export options.
+These options are described in [More Export Options](#more-export-options).

 ### Procedures and Constraints

 Before the export, you can apply a multitude of *procedures* to each layer, such as scaling or background insertion.